karmi/retire/README.markdown

 One would bet it's an `ActiveRecord` or `ActiveModel` class, containing model of your Rails application.

-Fortunately, _Tire_ makes blending _ElasticSearch_ features into your models trivially possible.
+Fortunately, _Tire_ makes blending _Elasticsearch_ features into your models trivially possible.

 ActiveModel Integration